 - Progestogens are mostly taken orally.
 The only progestogen which is reliably absorbed through the skin is norethisterone, used in the combined MHT patches.
 Progesterone creams are not reliably absorbed and do not confer adequate endometrial protection.

 - Micronised progesterone capsules are a form of natural or “body-identical” progesterone recently available in both Australia and New Zealand.

 - An alternative method is to deliver the progestogen directly to the endometrium using the levonorgestrel containing intrauterine system (Mirena).

 - There is no evidence that either progesterone troches or progesterone cream confer adequate endometrial protection (7).

-- Tibolone is a synthetic progestogenic hormone which, once metabolized, acts like oestrogen, progestogen and testosterone (see AMS information sheet on Tibolone for Post - Menopausal women).
+- Tibolone is a synthetic progestogenic hormone which, once metabolized, acts like oestrogen, progestogen and testosterone (see AMS information sheet on Tibolone as menopausal hormone therapy).

 - Testosterone – is sometimes added to MHT and may improve libido and energy in some women (see AMS information sheet on Sexual difficulties in the menopause).

 - A full history and clinical examination should be done, exploring possible contraindications or relative contraindications to MHT or to specific formulae.